 This post described solution consisting of four main steps:

 Connect to the old Lightsail instance using SSH, for example using the ‘Connect using SSH’-button in the online Lightsail portal .
 Change to the directory in which you wish to save your backup.
-Stop all servers.
-Create a compressed file with the directory containing application data files.
-Additionally, to make a full backup, create a compressed file with the directory containing application binaries and runtime files:
+Stop all servers (see line 4).
+Create a compressed file with the directory containing application data files (line 5).
+Additionally, to make a full backup, create a compressed file with the directory containing application binaries and runtime files (line 6).
+You can then restart the server to reduce downtime.

 bitnami@ip-3-67-180-42:~$